-- Your family and friends may wait in the waiting area or the 7th floor Family Waiting Room.
-These spaces have televisions, magazines and WiFi. - Your family may accompany you into the Pre-Operative Area at the discretion of the nurse based on your care and activities of the unit. - A patient care monitor in the waiting room lets your friends and family follow your surgery in real time.
+- Your family and friends may wait in the waiting area or the lobby.
+The second floor waiting room has televisions, magazines and WiFi. - Your family may accompany you as far as the waiting area or may accompany you in the Pre-Operative Area at the discretion of the nurse based on your care and activities of the unit. - A patient care monitor in the waiting room lets your friends and family follow your surgery in real time.